 Mowing is done two metres from the edge of the seal where possible.
 Owners are responsible for the rest.

-Planting is allowed in some instances.
-In general it should be kept free of plants or shrubs to ensure safe use of the road for all road users.
+Road reserve berms should be kept free of vegetation to ensure safe use of the road for all road users.
 If any planting is deemed to be a hazard, Council can require that it be trimmed or removed.
-This is for public safety reasons, such as footpath, road, streetlight and drainage clearance.
+This is for public safety reasons; to ensure clear slight lines and clearance from footpaths, roads, streetlights and drainage.